aanchal-fatwani/js-best-practices/README.md

 14. ### Comment as much as needed but not more
     Use commenting to provide relevant information to other developers, but only when necessary.
-Avoid single line comments, and instead use the /* */ notation for comments.

       **[⬆ Back to Top](#table-of-contents)**